wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 12 And twelve of the destroying engines, which the people of Columbia had taken from the king about forty years before.

-13 Also, three hundred tents, and more than a thousand, weapons of war ; but the vessels and the boats they consumed with fire.
+13 Also, three hundred tents, and more than a thousand weapons of war ; but the vessels and the boats they consumed with fire.

-14 Now Ogdensburgh was a beautiful village to be- hold ; nevertheless they burned it with fire, and it be-came a heap of ruins.
+14 Now Ogdensburgh was a beautiful village to behold ; nevertheless they burned it with fire, and it became a heap of ruins.

 15 And the women and the children looked for their homes, but found them not ; and they sat down in sorrow, for the haughty conquerors laughed at their sufferings.